Kate Clark (sculptor): Education and early career

 Kate Clark comes from a background in arts, with her father being a painter.
-Kate's art of choice was also painting; in fact, she did not get into sculpting until college.
+Kate's art of choice was also painting; she did not get into sculpting until college.
 In 1994, Kate Clark graduated from Cornell University with a Bachelor of Fine Arts in Sculpture.
 She went on to obtain a Master of Fine Arts degree from Cranbrook Academy of Art in 2001.
 Kate began her work by creating a piece called How Are You?, which was featured in the Forum Gallery of the Cranbrook Art Museum in Bloomfield Hills, Michigan.
-This museum was first open to the public in 1942.
+This museum was first opened to the public in 1942.
 Kate had her first solo exhibit at Claire Oliver Gallery in New York in 2008.
 Since then, Kate has been included in museum exhibitions at the Aldrich Museum of Contemporary Art, The Islip Art Museum, and The Bellevue Arts Museum.
 Kate had her first solo museum show in 2010 at the Mobile Museum of Art.